What are the street names/slang terms?

 PCP has sedative effects, and interactions with other central nervous system depressants, such as alcohol and benzodiazepines, can lead to coma or accidental overdose.

 Many PCP users are brought to emergency rooms because of PCP’s unpleasant psychological effects or because of overdoses.
 In a hospital or detention setting, they often become violent or suicidal, and are very dangerous to themselves and to others.
 They should be kept in a calm setting and should not be left alone.

 What are its long-term effects?

-PCP is addicting; that is, its repeated use often leads to psychological dependence, craving, and compulsive PCP-seeking behavior.
+PCP is addictive; that is, its repeated use often leads to psychological dependence, craving and compulsive PCP-seeking behavior.

 People who use PCP for long periods report memory loss, difficulties with speech and thinking, depression, and weight loss.
 These symptoms can persist up to a year after cessation of PCP use.
 Mood disorders also have been reported.

 [Sources: National Institute on Drug Abuse (NIDA), Community Epidemiology Work Group (CEWG), Drug Enforcement Agency (DEA), and Occupational Safety and Health Administration (OSHA)]

 Are you feeling overwhelmed or have a question about your child’s drug or alcohol use?
 Call our Parents Toll-Free Helpline: 1-855-DRUGFREE (1-855-378-4373).